HomeBlog

 The situation is more complex if your employees use company cars.

-In that case, it all depends on who covers operating expenses and whether the cars are used for business purposes only.
-That’s why it’s best to consult your accountant and check how to get a bigger tax return.
+In this case, it really depends on who covers operating expenses and whether the cars are used for business purposes only.
+That’s why it’s best to consult your accountant on how to maximize your tax return.

 A flat-rate car allowance

-A flat-rate car allowance that isn’t calculated based on the number of kilometers driven is considered taxable income.
+A flat-rate vehicle allowance that isn’t calculated based on the number of kilometers driven is considered taxable income.

-However, the CRA allows a workaround to help you handle this situation without including a flat-rate allowance in your employee’s income.
-Find more about how to average allowances here.
+However, the CRA allows a workaround to help you handle this situation without needing to include a flat-rate allowance in your employee’s income.
+Find out more about how to average allowances here.

 To claim your tax deduction, you must substantiate that you’ve properly implemented the standard mileage rate.
-Another crucial factor is proving that your business mileage records are accurate.
+You must also prove that your business mileage records are accurate.

-According to the CRA, keeping a detailed logbook for the entire year is the best way to provide evidence about your business travel and substantiate your mileage claim.
+According to the CRA, keeping a detailed logbook for the entire year is the best way to provide evidence of business travel and substantiate your mileage claim.

 Whenever you or your employees use a personal vehicle for business purposes, the following information should be entered in the logbook to stay compliant: